ItsAsh95/TheGarrison/README.md

-The following repo contains code for a basic webpage.
+This repository contains code for a basic yet functional webpage.
-Readme file edited for the sake of practice.

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Contains the necessary information regarding this repository, and how you can run it on your system.
+Commits are disabled atm, if you want to contribute you may suggest changes and sign off.
+Suggestions are welcome and will be reviewed before being instated.
+Thank you and have an excellent day!! - ItsAsh95

+# Packages Used:
-* Ruby version
+* Ruby version - 3.3.5
+* Rails - 7.2.1.2
+* Node - 23.1.0
+* Yarn - 4.5.0
+* Bootstrap - 5.3.3
+* React uninitialized but compatible with the webpage.

+# Other Stuff
-* System dependencies
+* System dependencies - Basic Website, will run on most systems if not all.

-* Configuration

-* Database creation

-* Database initialization
+* Configuration - Requires the user to have the ruby on rails framework up and working.

-* How to run the test suite
+* How to run the test suite - "Rails S" command should be run in the root file directory.

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.) - None atm.

-* Deployment instructions

-* ...
+* END